 The NYDA's mandate is broad and difficult to implement, particularly given the resource constraints.
 Therefore, this policy advocates that youth development should be the responsibility of the agency and the identified stakeholders, whose roles need to be clearly specified.
-The NYDA Act needs to be amended to determine the feasible role of the agency.
-The youth desk in The Presidency should champion the amendment process.
+The NYDA Act is being amended to determine the feasible role of the agency.